 Explain to students that they can be mindful throughout their day—at both school and home!
-For example, they can use their senses when trying a new food, doing mindful breathing to relax or calm down, or doing a body scan when they want to relax or can’t fall asleep.
+For example, they can use their senses when trying a new food, do mindful breathing to relax or calm down, or a tense and relax exercise when they want to relax or can’t fall asleep.

 Check for Understanding: What can you do to be mindful at home?(Students give examples of purposefully paying attention to breathing, feelings, senses, or actions in the present moment.)

 What mindful choices can kids make at home?

 Encourage students to take a set of Mindful Moments cards home and practice mindful activities.